Category Archives: Javascript

 I T S O U R W L C E A G

-3 – Arrange the letters to find a pronounceable mantra:
+3 – Arrange the letters to form a pronounceable mantra:

 Ex: OGITAL ERCUWS or TESAGO CURILW

-This technique has proven to be efficient and is very popular among Chaos Magicians.
-However, this process can be bureaucratic and boring, when in fact the most important part is the state of gnosis and charging the sigil.
+This technique has proven effective and is popular among Chaos Magicians.
+However, the process can feel bureaucratic and tedious, while the most important part is the state of Gnosis and charging the sigil.

-At this point the Sigilizer comes in.
-The application creates mantric sigils automagically from intents input by you.
-And not only one sigil, but several possible variations.
-The script will always search for the more pronounceable mantras moving vowels to separate consonants.
+At this point, the Sigilizer comes in.
+The app automates the process of creating mantric sigils based on the intent you input.
+And not just one sigil, but several variations.
+The script always seeks to create the most pronounceable mantras by moving vowels to separate consonants.

-Moreover, the Sigilizer is a collective project that aims to understand what magicians are desiring.
-Each input intent is saved (anonymously!!) in a database (Only at the web app.
-The app inside Google Play and App Store don’t keep anything.).
-The idea is that over time we have a “Desiring Panel” to be presented at art instalations and related.
+Additionally, the Sigilizer is a collective project aimed at understanding what magicians are desiring.
+Each input intent is saved anonymously in a database (Only the web app saves inputs; the versions in the App Store and Google Play do not store any data.).
+The idea is to eventually compile a “Desiring Panel,” which will be showcased in art installations and related events.

-And besides generating sigils, the app offers a simple meditation to charge it.
-Input your will, sigilize it and click at “can we offer a meditation to charge it?” to have a small trip (Only available on the desktop version.).
-Below follows the explanation about it:
+Besides generating sigils, the app offers a simple meditation to help charge them.
+Input your desire, sigilize it, and click on “Can we offer a meditation to charge it?” to take a brief journey (Available only in the desktop version.).
+Below is the explanation about the meditation:

-This is a simple meditation that uses the Sigilizer to generate several sigils in accordance with the desire you have input.
-Each generated sigil will be “spoken” by the application at the same time that the letters forming the sigil will be drawn in motion in the background.
-The idea is that you sit in a meditative posture and try to empty your mind to “receive” impressions of this visualization.
-The total time that the sigils are spoken is about 15 minutes, but you can and should look to the screen for as long as you feel necessary.
-Experience suggests that the use of strong doses of hashish dramatically empowers this meditation.
+This meditation uses the Sigilizer to generate multiple sigils based on your desire.
+Each sigil is “spoken” by the app, while the letters forming the sigil are drawn in motion in the background.
+The idea is for you to sit in a meditative posture and empty your mind to “receive” impressions from the visualization.
+The full meditation lasts about 15 minutes, but you can watch the screen for as long as you need.
+Experience suggests that using strong doses of hashish can significantly enhance this meditation.

-And a tool for Guerrila Magick – A mobile Sigilizer
+And a Tool for Guerrilla Magick – A Mobile Sigilizer

 Screen_Shot_2013-12-27_at_9 (5)

-Since the main goal of the Sigilizer is avoiding boringness and bureaucracy within magick, a mobile version was needed to allow the use of sigils at “runtime” situations.
-Open the Sigilizer on your phone and banm!
-A mobile version of the tool, optimized for it, will be presented and you can generate sigils for anything at anytime.
-“It is my will to receive my pizza Eventually.”, anyone?
+Since the primary goal of the Sigilizer is to eliminate the tedium and bureaucracy often found in magick, a mobile version was needed to allow sigil use in “runtime” situations.
+Simply open the Sigilizer on your phone, and bam!
+The mobile version of the tool will present itself, optimized for the device.
+You can generate sigils for anything at any time.
+“It is my will to receive my pizza, eventually,” anyone?

-And more, after opening it for the first time, your phone will save it and you can use it offline, even in the jungle!
+Even better, after opening it for the first time, your phone will save the app, so you can use it offline—even in the jungle!

-The Sigilizer is now available on both App Store and Google Play.
-Much easier and with full screen mode support.
+The Sigilizer is now available on both the App Store and Google Play, much easier to use with full-screen mode support.

-PS: The core engine of the app is on Github (https://github.com/caostar/sigilizer) under the Do What The Fuck You Want To Public License (WTFPL).
+PS: The core engine of the app is hosted on GitHub (https://github.com/caostar/sigilizer) under the Do What The Fuck You Want To Public License (WTFPL).

 The n-dimensional Chaos Sphere

-It came up when I was developing that Chaos Sphere Trip.
-For some reason the x,y,z positions got screwed and this little beauty appeared on my screen.
-I got marvelled for a while, just watching it, till I realised I had finally understand a vision from an old friend.
+This idea came to me while I was developing the Chaos Sphere Trip.
+For some reason, the x, y, and z positions got misaligned, and this little beauty appeared on my screen.
+I was mesmerized for a while, just watching it, until I realized that I had finally understood a vision from an old friend.

-A couple of years ago, a frater appeared at one of our meetings all excited about a vision he had: a chaos sphere with several arrows.
-He said fourteen, but “that is was how I can see it, in fact it seems to have infinite arrows”, he completed.
-Inspired, he couldn’t stop talking about what it does mean: “freedom in all dimensions, beyond our simple threedimensional comprehension”.
+A couple of years ago, a fellow frater came to one of our meetings, excited about a vision he had: a Chaos Sphere with several arrows.
+He said there were fourteen arrows, but then added, “That’s just how I see it—actually, it seems to have infinite arrows.”
+Inspired by the vision, he couldn’t stop talking about its meaning: “Freedom in all dimensions, beyond our simple three-dimensional comprehension.”

-With the words above, I believe I am making his vision way clearer now.
-At that time, it sounded like a bit too much information.
-He didn’t had that talent to “transmit a vision”, if you know what I mean.
-But it planted a seed in my brain.
-A seed that has flourished now, giving birth to the n-dimensional Chaos Sphere.
+With these words in mind, I believe I am finally clarifying his vision.
+Back then, it felt like a bit too much to take in all at once.
+He didn’t have the ability to “transmit the vision” clearly, if you know what I mean.
+But it planted a seed in my mind—a seed that has now blossomed into the n-dimensional Chaos Sphere.

-I’ve been meditating for a while looking to this.
-Since its behaviour is completely created by fortuity, a “code coincidence”, anything that comes from it can be interpreted in a oracular way.
+I’ve been meditating on this for a while now.
+Since its behavior is entirely shaped by randomness—a “code coincidence”—anything that emerges from it can be interpreted in an oracular way.

-See for yourself (and then reload for some randomness).
+See for yourself (and then reload the page for a bit of randomness).

 A Chaos Sphere trip

-I finally manage to put an interactive visualisation of what happens inside my mind sometimes into deep meditations.
-It is a very pleasant chaos sphere trip.
-I start to see thousands of them and it looks like all reality atoms are in fact chaos spheres.
+I’ve finally managed to create an interactive visualization of what happens inside my mind during deep meditations.
+It’s a very pleasant Chaos Sphere trip.
+I start to see thousands of them, and it feels like every atom of reality is, in fact, a Chaos Sphere.

-After developing this, I am now using it like “reverse mind engineering”.
-Instead of meditating for a long time to reach a state of mind where I see this, I am now seeing this in a big TV screen and it makes it easier to reach that state of mind.
-It is really interesting.
-For me it is like I have “stolen fire from heaven”, because now I can just turn my computer on and see things only visible on the realms of deep trance.
+Now that I’ve developed this, I’m using it as a form of “reverse mind engineering.”
+Instead of meditating for hours to reach the mental state where I can see this, I can now simply watch it unfold on a large TV screen, which makes it much easier to access that state of mind.
+It’s incredibly interesting.
+For me, it’s like I’ve “stolen fire from heaven” because now I can just turn on my computer and see things that were once only visible in the realms of deep trance.

-I am using the ThreeJS framework to build the 3D environment.
-I just started to study it and I am really liking.
-The fact that you dont have to compile anything is a bless.
-Just save it.
-Done.
-It is all in the browser ( WebGL enabled ones, of course), no plugins at all.
+I’m using the Three.js framework to build the 3D environment.
+I’ve only just started studying it, but I’m really enjoying it so far.
+The fact that you don’t have to compile anything is a blessing—just save it, and it’s done.
+It all runs in the browser (for WebGL-enabled browsers, of course), with no plugins required.

-After discovering the Magic Chaos Angle, I’ve made a method for building Chaos Spheres: https://caostar.com/3d/js/custom/chaosphere.js
+After discovering the Magic Chaos Angle, I created a method for building Chaos Spheres: https://caostar.com/3d/js/custom/chaosphere.js

 var newChaosSphere = createChaosSphere();

-I will be updating the JS file above with improvements.
+I’ll be updating the JS file above with improvements over time.

-Click here and trip for yourself (and then reload for some randomness).
+Click here to trip for yourself (and then reload the page for a bit of randomness).

 The Chaos Star Generator

-Since I got involved with Chaos Magick, the Chaos Star symbol got stuck in my mind.
-It is so beautiful and full of meanings.
-Freedom beyond imagination.
-Eight directions signifying all possibilities, “including before conceiving”, as A.O.S would say.
+Since I first became involved with Chaos Magick, the Chaos Star symbol has been firmly etched in my mind.
+It’s both beautiful and deeply meaningful—representing freedom beyond imagination.
+The eight directions symbolize infinite possibilities, “including before conceiving,” as A.O.S. would say.

-After hundreds of meditations visualizing and several epiphanies with it, I started to see Chaos Stars everywhere.
-Remember the greek concept that “it is all made of triangles”?
-What about “it is all made of chaos stars”?
-Each particle, unity of materia, being an all-possible-including-possibility chaos star, just waiting for perception to manifest one of its possibilities in the “real world”.
-That is how I have been tripping on top of the issue.
-Lots of fun.
+After countless meditations and several profound epiphanies, I began seeing Chaos Stars everywhere.
+Remember the Greek concept that “everything is made of triangles”?
+Well, what if “everything is made of Chaos Stars”?
+Each particle, each unit of matter, could be a Chaos Star—an all-possible-including-possibility just waiting for perception to manifest one of its infinite possibilities in the “real world.”
+That’s how I’ve been diving deep into the concept.
+It’s been quite the adventure.

-And then it got connected with my generative art studies.
-I have visualized the Chaos Star in gazillion different forms.
-How can I draw them all in a computer screen?
-And more: what is a Chaos Star?
-Wikipedia says: “eight arrows in a radial pattern”.
-It is a perfect definition for me, since it leaves the field open for infinite abstractions.
+This connection deepened when I started exploring generative art.
+I’ve visualized the Chaos Star in countless forms.
+How could I possibly recreate them all on a computer screen?
+And more importantly: what *exactly* is a Chaos Star?
+Wikipedia defines it as “eight arrows in a radial pattern.”
+For me, this is a perfect definition, as it leaves the door wide open for infinite abstraction.

-So the Chaos Star Generator has born.
-It is a Javascript web application where you can input parameters to explore the visual possibilities of “eight arrows in a radial pattern”.
-And, of course, you can get random inspiration clicking on the screen to get one, or a infinite sequence clicking at “Inspire me randomly, please.”
-You can save the Chaos Star and/or publish it on your Facebook wall.
+And so, the Chaos Star Generator was born.
+It’s a JavaScript web app where you can input parameters to explore the endless visual possibilities of “eight arrows in a radial pattern.”
+Of course, you can also seek random inspiration by clicking on the screen to generate one, or go further with an infinite sequence by clicking on “Inspire me randomly, please.”
+You can even save the Chaos Star or share it directly to your Facebook wall.

-1 – Upload a texture (left controls) with a sigil at the exact center of the bitmap.
+1 – Upload a texture (using the left controls) with a sigil placed at the exact center of the image.
 Like this:texture4

-2 – Click at “Inspire me randomly, please.”
+2 – Click on “Inspire me randomly, please.”

-3 – Open the controls (top right) and manipulate the “transitionTime” parameter to get your preferred speed.
+3 – Open the controls (top right) and adjust the “transitionTime” parameter to set your preferred speed.

-4 – Get into some gnosis and look at the moving Chaos Star with your sigil at the same time.
+4 – Enter into a state of gnosis and focus on the moving Chaos Star while keeping your sigil in view.

 Try the Chaos Star Generator.